CharuChhimpa/machine-learning/projects/capstone/capstone_report_template.md

 After all this Support Vector Machines are trained using the sklearn SVC and the same process was repeated to break the dataset into Testing and Training.

 For increasing the accurcay, Support Vector Machines are optimized on accuracy score, by using cross-validation.
 Here we use sklearn since it includes a cross_validation method.
-By using cross validation score we will find the set of features that yields the best accuracy score.
+By using cross validation score we will find the set of features that gives us the best accuracy.

-Try eliminating features with a non-significant coefficient, one by one, while keeping the model deviance as low as possible.
-We'll use this second method for the final results.

 Finally the significant features are selected and the final accuracy that we came with after the training is 83%.